 Ms. Sonday is a founding member and instructor of Orton-Gillingham of Minnesota, an IMSLEC accredited OG teacher training program.
 She served as a member of the Advisory Board of the 32nd Degree Masons during the time the Learning Center concept was developed and implemented in ten states.
 Ms. Sonday has served as Vice-President of IDA, is currently on the Advisory Board of IDA-Upper Midwest Branch.
 She is a former member of the Board of Directors of Learning Disabilities of Minnesota and a member of the Minnesota Adult Literacy Coalition.

-She is an adjunct professor at Hamline University and Fairleigh Dickinson University, two institutions that are leaders in Orton-Gillingham instructional training.
+She is an adjunct professor at Fairleigh Dickinson University, a leading institution in Orton-Gillingham instructional training.
 In 2009, the International Dyslexia Association presented Arlene with the Margaret Byrd Rawson Lifetime Achievement Award.

 National Institutional Analysis